tensorflow/tfx/docs/guide/pusher.md

 https://www.tensorflow.org/api_docs/python/tf/saved_model) format
 * Emits: The same SavedModel, along with versioning metadata

-## Developing a Pusher Component
+## Using the Pusher Component

-A Pusher pipeline component is typically very easy to develop and requires little customization, since all of the work is done by the Pusher TFX component.
+A Pusher pipeline component is typically very easy to deploy and requires little customization, since all of the work is done by the Pusher TFX component.
 Typical code looks like this: